How to Use a Tube Tester… and Tube Issues (in General)

 I found an interesting article about the value of a tube tester to a service technician in the Feb-March 1957 issue of National Radio-TV News.
 I scanned the article, cleaned it up with photoshop, and make it available as a PDF [HERE].

-In the article, the author Walter Swontek argues that a primary value in having a tube tester was as a tube-selling aid.
-It was hard to sell a tube to a cautious customer just based upon the word of the repairman, so the tube tester was “proof” that the tube was bad.
+In the article, the author Walter Swontek argues that the primary value of a tube tester was as a tube-selling aid for the repairman.
+It was hard to sell a tube to a skeptical customer just based upon the word of the repairman, so the tube tester was “proof” that the tube was bad.

 Swontek also correctly observes that a tube tester should be looked upon as a fact-indicating device — not as a judge.
 The results must be interpreted and judged, no different than you would with a voltmeter or other test equipment.
 This isn’t what a novice wants to hear, but this is reality.